 Note: After reserving your spot, you will receive instructions on how to join the virtual class via email prior to the day of the class.

-This live online class examines some of the common challenges involved in remote management and discusses best practices, approaches, and techniques used to effectively manage and guide remote workers and teams.
+This live online class examines some of the common challenges involved in remote management and discuss best practices, approaches, and techniques used to effectively manage and guide remote workers and teams.

 More employees are now working remotely than ever before, and they are doing so for longer periods, according to Gallup's 2017 State of the American Workplace Report.
 Gallup consistently found that flexible scheduling and work-from-home opportunities play a major role in an employee's decision to take or leave a job.
 The number of remote workers is expected to continue to increase in the future.